Breaking Down Australia’s Banks

 While we usually think of them in terms of our supermarket shopping, Woolworths and Coles both offer financial products as well.

-Meanwhile, Coles already has insurance covered.
-Alongside its selection of credit cards, Coles offers a range of insurance products, including car insurance, home insurance, landlord insurance and life insurance.
+While it no longer offers credit cards to non-employees, Woolworths offers insurance and other financial products.
+Alongside its selection of credit cards, Coles also offers a range of insurance products, including car insurance, home insurance, landlord insurance and life insurance.

 In doing this, Coles and Woolworths are following in the footsteps of UK supermarket giant Tesco.
 Tesco provides an assortment of financial products, offering customers savings by tailoring their premiums based on information collected at the checkout.